Vieshanis/simple-js-table/README.md

 3. run `node server.js`

-Wasn't able to create BE part to http calls wasn't added
+Wasn't able to create BE part so all data is stored/modified localy